aa29zzjj/Project3/README.md

 of blockchain technology - its tamper evident design.
 We will build a stand-alone blockchain (Task 0) and a distributed system where a remote client interacts with a blockchain API (Task 1).

-In Task 3, we will work with the Algorand blockchain.
+Another important non-functional characteristic is interoperability.
+This will be illustrated in Task 2 where HTTP and JSON are used to interact with the Algorand blockchain.

 Unlike Bitcoin, Algorand is based on an environmentally friendly consensus protocol.
+In Algorand, there is no proof-of-work.
+It is based on pure proof-of-stake.

 ### Prerequisites